lbrooks81/Everyday-Code-in-C/README.md

 # Everyday-Code-in-C

-This assignment required us to implement the following functions as well as identifying their time complexities in Big O Notation.
+This assignment required us to implement the following functions as well as identify their time complexities in Big O Notation.
+All implementation

+Constraints
+• Do not modify the main.cpp file.
+• Do not modify the source.h file.
+• Do not modify function prototypes/headers.

 Mean of Even Numbers